Life on Lockdown: Week 1 of the Barcelona Quarantine

 A few days later, El País published an article about business closings in Usera, in Madrid.
 Turns out, the Chinese are scared of the Spanish government’s weak reaction to…

-The Coronavirus, here, among us
+The Coronavirus, which is here, among us

 Except for that, the week went fairly normally.